 Are there non-sailing activities?

 Yes!
-There is a supervised Tuesday Night activity (schedule is posted before the first class) and there is a BYO cookout for JSP students & staff and their families as well as OYC members every Wednesday evening from 5:30 - 8:30 p.m.
+There is a supervised Tuesday Night Social activity and there is a BYO cookout for JSP students and their families as well as OYC members every Wednesday evening from 5:30 - 8:30 p.m.

 Are there any requirements other than age?

-As part of Monday’s orientation, participants are required to pass a rudimentary swim test.
-They must also have footwear which must be worn on land and in the boats, and a PFD (life preserver), which must be worn on the boats and in the water.
+As part of Monday’s orientation, participants are required to pass a rudimentary swim check.
+They must also wear closed-toe footwear on land and in the boats, and a PFD (life preserver), which must be worn on the boats and in the water.

 Can observers watch the lessons?